vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/README.md

   - title: Article Encryption
     icon: lock
-    details: Encrypt you article based on path and folders, so that only the one you want could see them
+    details: Encrypt you articles based on page links, so that only the one you want could see them
     link: /guide/feature/encrypt.html

   - title: Copy button